mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 ### React Server Component support

 Material UI v6 introduces Pigment CSS, a zero-runtime CSS-in-JS styling engine to replace Emotion and styled-components as a more future-proof solution for writing styles in React 19 and beyond.
-With Pigment CSS, styles are extracted at build time rather than runtime, avoiding client-side recalcuations and unlocking React Server Component (RSC) compatibility.
+With Pigment CSS, styles are extracted at build time rather than runtime, avoiding client-side recalculations and unlocking React Server Component (RSC) compatibility.
 This also leads to significant reductions in bundle sizes for Material UI apps.

 **In v6, Pigment CSS migration is opt-in.**